dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 ### The DataType and DisplayFormat attributes

-The student pages currently displays the time of day with the enrollment date.
+The student pages currently display the time of day with the enrollment date.
 Typically, date fields show only the date and not the time.

 The [DataType](/dotnet/api/system.componentmodel.dataannotations.datatypeattribute?view=netframework-4.7.1) attribute specifies a data type that's more specific than the database intrinsic type.
 In this case only the date should be displayed, not the date and time.
 The [DataType Enumeration](/dotnet/api/system.componentmodel.dataannotations.datatype?view=netframework-4.7.1) provides for many data types, such as Date, Time, PhoneNumber, Currency, EmailAddress, etc. The `DataType` attribute can also enable the app to automatically provide type-specific features.
 For example: